The origins of the Crazy Horse myth

 Inspired by this renewed success, the new cabaret team decided to do more.
 In 2008, choreographer and dancer Philippe Decouflé was commissioned to expanded the Crazy Horse repertoire.
 That spring the collaboration bore its first fruit: a show called 'Desires' that drew on the past of the Crazy Horse while drawing in the new traditions of contemporary dance.
 More innovation came in March 2012 as the Crazy Horse invited its first Guest Creator into the Crazy family.
 The celebrated fashion designer Christian Louboutin, renowned for the signature red lacquered soles of his label's shoes, directed four new tableaux, inspired by everything from hip hop to the masterpieces of the art world.

-Book your tickets for Crazy Horse show.
+Book your seats for the Crazy Horse show.